nordbynick/Homework10_BlockchainPOA_NN/README.md

 Blocktime: 15 seconds, per default

-Chain ID: 333, the same as the homework
+Chain ID: 333, the same as the in-class activity

 Password: None, I clicked enter twice to bypass the password requirement